 After much discussion in my head, I decided to blog my family history rather than create a website.
 It gave me flexibility as to what I would write about or not write about.
 My ultimate goal will be to turn the posts into books.
 In the books, I can add more information that is not really a good idea for sharing on a blog.

-I started first in 2008 when I went to Pennsylvania with Pennsylvania Wanderings: http://pawanderings.blogspot.com/ This blog is a bit old now, with some broken links but it still has value for the Goss research.
+I started first in 2008 when I went to Pennsylvania with Pennsylvania Wanderings: http://pawanderings.wordpress.com/ This blog is a bit old now, with some broken links but it still has value for the Goss research.
 It was on blogger but I moved it to consolidate my efforts.
 In the next months it will be incorporated into this blog and will be going away.
 So if you would like to make copies of anything I suggest you go there now and do so.
 There is a print tab at the bottom of each post or page.

-These first two are more travelogues of the family history.
+These first two blogs were more like travelogues of the family history.
 They concentrate on the towns, cemeteries and historical sites of the family history.
 I do touch on sources in some of the posts but more on the actual sites and locations.
 This blog will also be incorporated into this current blog and hopefully will make more sense out of the history of the Goss family.
 It will go away as well so if you want copies of anything I suggest you get them now.

 This will be a big undertaking, so I ask you to be patient!

 Here are some suggestions to contribute to this blog:

 1. If you wish to follow along you can subscribe by clicking on the sidebar widget.
 It will send you an email copy of the most recent newly published post.
 You will have to fill in your email in the subscription box but it is private and I am the only one who knows who has subscribed.
 I promise I will protect it.
 WordPress does not have the Follower section with the faces and little icons like Blogger.
 The subscription box is how they do it.

 2. The other option is to click the Follow button.